GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/videos/index.md

 <strong>Mar 18, 2022 Run time: 6:15</strong>

-Sam Dutton of the Chrome team picks up where he left off in the Protected Audience API video to provide a walkthough of the demo available for the API.
+Sam Dutton of the Chrome team provides a walkthough of the demo available for the API.
 {% endColumn %}
 {% endColumns %}